 I hope this chronic illness products guide is helpful - and perhaps you can persuade a loved one to gift an item for a birthday!

 As a disclaimer, some of these items may not be suitable for all those with chronic illness conditions, or particular conditions.
 This post does not constitute medical advice in any way, and is for informational purposes only.
 Be sure to consult with a doctor before trying new products.

 For pain management

 1. YuYu bottle.
 The long and 'bendy' hot water bottle that you can wear across the body, or around your shoulders or just about anywhere really!

 2. Epsom salts.
-The magnesium in epsom salts are known to help relax muscles, loosen stiff joints and potentially relieve pain.
 Add some to your bath for a relaxing experience.
 Always check with a doctor before using epsom salts.

 3. Heating pad.
 Similar to a hot water bottle in that it provides heat, which many of us spoonies love for achy joints and muscles.

 4. Biofreeze pain relief gel.
 This came from a recommendation from a fellow spoonie, so I am keen to try it.

 5. TENS machine.
 Another item that I am intrigued about for pain management.
 Devices aren't something I have used too often so far, but a non-drug option is always something I like to investigate.

 6. Tiger balm.
 This is such a classic product and I remember my mum having a tin of it when I was little.
 Perfect for painful joints and muscles.